skttl/konstrukt-documentation/collections/child-collections.md

 ## Defining a child collection

-You define a child collection by calling one of the `AddChildCollection` methods on a given [`Collection`](collections.md) config builder instance.
+You define a child collection by calling one of the `AddChildCollection` methods on a given collection config builder instance.

 #### **AddChildCollection&lt;TChildEntityType&gt;(Lambda idFieldExpression, Lambda fkFieldExpression, string nameSingular, string namePlural, string description, Lambda childCollectionConfig = null) : KonstruktChildCollectionConfigBuilder&lt;TEntityType&gt;**